Nenkai/ff16.utility.modloader/README.md

 ## Usage

-Download the latest mod loader in [Releases](https://github.com/Nenkai/ff16.utility.modloader/releases) (the .7z file).
+Make sure that you have Reloaded-II and download the latest FFXVI mod loader in [Releases](https://github.com/Nenkai/ff16.utility.modloader/releases) (the .7z file).

 Add Final Fantasy XVI as a registered game within Reloaded-II.